josevnz/tutorials/docs/Enhancing_Your_Python_Workflow_with_UV_on_Fedora/README.md

 A few things before wrapping this section:
 * You can see the full list of classifiers [here](https://pypi.org/classifiers/).
-* If you do not want a project to be uploaded to Pypi by accident, add the following classifier: `Private :: Do Not Upload`
+* If you do not want a project to be uploaded to Pypi by accident, add the following classifier: `Private :: Do Not Upload`.
 * You will need to bump the version, rebuild and upload again after making any changes, like adding keywords.

 ## Learning more

 We covered a lot of material but there is still more to learn.
-As everything, you will need to try to see what fits better to your style and available resources.
+As with everything, you will need to try to see what fits better to your style and available resources.

 Below is a list of links I found useful and may also help you:

 * The official [uv](https://docs.astral.sh/uv/) documentation is very complete, and you will most likely spend your time going back and forth reading it.
 * Users of older Fedora distributions may take a look at the [UV Source RPM](https://src.fedoraproject.org/rpms/uv/blob/rawhide/f/uv.spec).
 Lots of good stuff, including Bash auto-completion for UV.
 * Anaconda and [miniconda](https://www.anaconda.com/docs/getting-started/miniconda/main) also have their counterparties written in rust:  [mamba and micromamba](https://mamba.readthedocs.io/en/latest/index.html).
-These are backwards compatible and much faster.
+These are backward compatible and much faster.